Nodal Capacity Expansion Planning with Flexible Large-Scale Load Siting: Numerical results

 \subsubsection{Performance of the decomposition approach}

-All tests were conducted on the \textit{dane} cluster at Lawrence Livermore National Laboratory.
-We use Gurobi to solve each MILP subproblem.
-For 24-bus test cases, we used 3 compute nodes and a time limit of 30 minutes; for 500-bus test cases, 4 compute nodes and a time limit of 5 hours.
+All tests were conducted on the \textit{dane} cluster at Lawrence Livermore National Laboratory; Gurobi 13.0 was used to solve each MILP subproblem.
+We used 2 compute nodes (3 for the 500 bus test case) and a time limit of 6 hours for the entire PHA.
 Table \ref{tab:computational_results} provides a summary of the computational results of the decomposition approach proposed on the different cases tested.
-Final costs are normalized with respect to the solution obtained with the EF formulation.

-For the 24-bus test case, a very good candidate solution is obtained for instances Ib and Ic.
-The results are already satisfactory, but the lower bound could be tightened more with more sophisticated bounding techniques, for example implementing other spokes besides the \textit{reduced costs} and Lagrangian ones.
-This could also help tightening the lower bound of the cases Ia and IIc, but in these two cases, the solution candidates obtained are suboptimal.
-Obtaining a better candidate would necessitate an improved update methodology for the dual multipliers, with perhaps dynamic values for $\beta$ and $\rho$.
-Improving this approach will be undertaken in future work but is outside the scope of the current paper.
+For the 24-bus test case, all candidate solutions obtained are near-optimal.
+With use of the recently developed feature of surrogate variables in \textit{mpisppy}~\cite{woodruff_pyomompi-sppy_2025}, the lower bounds were significantly tightened for cases Ia and Ib with minimal parameter tuning.
+We expect the bounds of cases Ic and IIc could be tightened more with more sophisticated tuning or complementary techniques, for example implementing other spokes besides \textit{reduced costs} and Lagrangian.

-For the 500-bus test cases, results are not yet satisfactory, but the computational bottleneck has been identified and a solution is under development Note however that the feasible solutions obtained with the decomposition approach are orders of magnitude better than the ones returned by the EF solver within the same time limit.
-It is true that the decomposition method had access to more computational resources (4x as many), so the comparison is not necessarily fair, but illustrates the potential of the methodology for instances where solving an EF version of the problem is not viable, which is precisely the intended use of this tool.
+For the 500-bus test cases, results are not yet satisfactory, although some recently developed \textit{mpisppy} features leveraging the use of linear model relaxations are promising.
+Note however that the feasible solutions obtained with the decomposition approach are orders of magnitude better than the ones returned by the EF solver within the same time limit.
+It is true that the decomposition method had access to more computational resources (EF was limited to one computing node), so the comparison is not necessarily fair, but illustrates the potential of the methodology for instances where solving an EF version of the problem is not viable, which is precisely the intended use of this tool.

+We expect that in order to expand to larger systems, this approach could necessitate an improved update methodology for the dual multipliers, with perhaps dynamic values for $\beta$ and $\rho$.
+Another promising avenue is a hybrid approach combining the first-stage budgeting variables of \cite{jacobson_computationally_2024,pecci_regularized_2025} with our PHA methodology in the form of iterative cross-scenario cuts.
+These improvements will be undertaken in future work but are outside the scope of the current paper.